crossdistro/network-testing/README.md

-# Network application testing framework and tests
+# User space networking test suite

 ## Overview

+The network application testing project consinst of an easy to use test framework for IPv4 and IPv6 features in applications and libraries.
+It is based on network namespaces and the `ptrace()` syscall.
+Each piece of software is tested in different network configurations and evaluated for features and bugs.

 ## Installation